 5. The Aeolian Islands

 Vulcano is famous for its mud baths (‘fanghi’) and its still smoking main crater.
 Depending on the wind, you might be immediately hit by the characteristic sulfurous smell coming from the hot springs.
 (Smells of rotten eggs!
 Yuk!)
 A swim in the shallow shores on the beach is also good fun, with thermal hot water seeping through the rocks bubbling to the surface.
-Its almost like a natural jacuzzi.
-Although I would advise to bring water shoes here as the rocks can be quite slippery and sharp.
+It is almost like a natural jacuzzi.
+Although I would advise bringing water shoes here as the rocks can be quite slippery and sharp.
 There’s a shower on the beach if you want to have a rinse and the sulfur smell sticks to your skin!
-Its 1 Euro for about 60 seconds.
+It’s 1 Euro for about 60 seconds.
 There also isn’t a great deal of choice in restaurants.
 We bought a small packed lunch with us anyway and 2 bottles of water with us in a backpack!

 There are quite a few other islands, another famous one is Stromboli.
 This volcanic island is constantly erupting and you can take a tour here to see it’s flowing lava.
 Even better at night so I am told!

 Siracusa is one of those places in Sicily that you have to visit.
 Without visiting would be like missing an essential part of the island.
 This city has an incredible amount of archaeological sites and some great architectural buildings.
 It is by far my favorite city in Sicily.
 The archaeological site, situated in the northwest of the town, is home to a staggering number of well-preserved Greek (and Roman) remains.
 The main attraction is undoubtedly the Greek theatre that dates back at least until the 5th Century BC.
 There is also remains of a Roman theatre and the famous “Ear of Dionysius”, a 20m-high, slender pointed arch cut into the rock face that develops inwards for about 65m.